This Toasted Peanut Butter and Jelly Sandwich is comfort food at its best. Buttery, crispy, sweet, and delicious!

 The bread gets buttery, golden, and perfectly toasted on the outside but stays tender and squishy inside.
 Just like a classic PB&J…but better.

-I’m old-school and prefer just peanut butter + jelly.
+When it comes to the fillings, I’m old-school and prefer your basic peanut butter + jelly.
 Tim likes his with banana slices, walnuts, and honey.

 The main toasting method works best in a basic toaster oven like our little Oster.
 It’s the kind where you just pop your food in and turn the dial.